adam-crowther/microservice-starter/docs/PROJECT_ORGANISATION.md

         - These message definitions are located outside the microservice submodules, because each will be used by at least 2 microservices.
         - It is likely that this will be split into multiple independent submodules, one per DDD bounded context.
+  ### `common-presentation`
+    - Contains shared code that is used by the `xxxx-presentation` submodules of the microservices.
+Mainly mapping and resolvers.
+    - Must not contain business logic or models.
   ### `common-saga`
     - Supporting libraries and code that will be used by the microservices that implement Saga pattern.